mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/Student/Challenge-04.md

         FunctionChoiceBehavior = FunctionChoiceBehavior.Auto()
     };
     ```
-9. Invoke
+9. Invoke the plugin.
 Finally, we invoke the AI agent with the plugin.
 The sample code demonstrates how to generate a non-streaming response, but you can also generate a streaming response by using the GetStreamingChatMessageContentAsync method.

     ```csharp
     // Create chat history